Our team name: SHIEN means "support" in Japanese,

 Yes.
 Most of the modern mobile phone models from overseas work in Japan without any hassle.

-There are some SIM companies that are recommended.
+some SIM companies that are recommended.

 *To contract mobile phones in Japan, you need a credit card.